inspire-group/adv-patch-paper-list/README.md

 There are also two different defense objectives (robustness notions).

-<u>Robust prediction</u> requires the defense to make correct decisions (e.g., correct classification label, correct bounding box detection) for all the same, even in the presence of an attacker.
+<u>Robust prediction</u> aims to always make correct decisions (e.g., correct classification label, correct bounding box detection), even in the presence of an attacker.

 <u>Attack detection</u>, on the other hand, only aims to detect an attack.
-That is, if the defense detects an attacker, it issues an alert and abstains from making predictions; if no attack is detected, it performs normal predictions.
+If the defense detects an attack, it issues an alert and abstains from making predictions; if no attack is detected, it performs normal predictions.
 We can think of this type of defense as adding a special token "ALERT" to the model output space.

 **Notes:**

-1. Apparently, the robust prediction defense is hard than the attack detection defense.
+1. Apparently, the robust prediction defense is harder than the attack detection defense.
 The detect-and-alert setup might be problematic when human fallback is unavailable.
 2. Nevertheless, we are still interested in studying attack detection defense.
 There is [an interesting paper](https://arxiv.org/abs/2107.11630) discussing the connection between these two types of defense.
-3. How we evaluate the robustness of attack detection defense.
+3. How do we evaluate the robustness of attack detection defense:
    1. for clean images: perform the defense, and only consider a correct prediction when the output matches the ground-truth
    2. for adversarial images: perform the defense, count a robust prediction if the prediction output is ALERT or matches the ground-truth